-When the Great Plains Tribal Chairmen’s Health Board took over management responsibilities of the Rapid City Service Unit on behalf of the Oglala Sioux and Cheyenne River Sioux Tribe in July, it was both an expression of sovereignty, and the deployment of a proven strategy.
+When the Great Plains Tribal Leaders’ Health Board took over management responsibilities of the Rapid City Service Unit on behalf of the Oglala Sioux and Cheyenne River Sioux Tribe, and Rosebud Sioux Tribe, it was both an expression of sovereignty and the deployment of a proven strategy.

 How Did We Get Here?